Expertise

 Monitor Temperature 24×7

-Temperature monitoring not only ensures sample integrity, but also provides actionable data regarding the freezer’s energy usage and efficiency.
-At NorthEast BioLab, we check the temperature chart of each freezer once per week at a minimum.
+Temperature monitoring not only ensures sample integrity but also provides actionable data regarding the freezer’s energy usage and efficiency.
+At NorthEast BioLab, we check each freezer’s temperature chart at least once per week.

 Telltale signs of an inefficient freezer include: